Skip to main content

 Project Proposal Format: The proposal should be in pdf format.
 It should be no longer than two pages in a single-column single-spaced 10pt Times font.
 Margins are one inch each (top, bottom, left and right).

-• Final Project Report and Code [160 points]: (Due Dec 4 at midnight) Your report should mimic a conference paper similar to the ones we covered in class.
+• Final Project Report and Code [160 points]: (Due April 10 at midnight) Your report should mimic a conference paper similar to the ones we covered in class.
 The report should include a title, author names, abstract, introduction, background, explanation of your project, evaluation results, a conclusion, references, and optional appendices.
 Your report should be no longer than 10 pages using the same format as your project proposal and progress report.
 Any extra material beyond 10 pages should be put in appendices.
 Please note that any material beyond 10 pages may not be considered for grading.
 As part of your final project submission, you also need to submit your project code.
-Important: Your project report Appendix should include a description of each project member’s contribution to the project code, report and presentation.
+Grading will be based on project quality and difficulty (30 points), implementation and results (60 points), report quality (50 points), documentation and code instructions (20 points) Important: Your project report Appendix should include a description of each project member’s contribution to the project code, report and presentation.

 Project submission instructions